-While criminologist and sociologist Edwin Sutherland originally defined white-collar crime in 1939 as "a crime committed by a person of respectability and high social status in the course of his occupation," the term is now generally used to describe most any criminal offense committed for financial gain.
-Most people believe that white-collar offenses only apply to high-level executives accused of multi-million dollar wrongdoing, but the truth is that a wide variety of acts committed by alleged offenders of various positions can fall under the umbrella of white-collar crime.
+While criminologist and sociologist Edwin Sutherland originally defined white-collar crime in 1939 as "a crime committed by a person of respectability and high social status in the course of his occupation," the term is now generally used to describe almost any criminal offense committed for financial gain.
+Most people believe that white-collar offenses only apply to high-level executives accused of multi-million dollar wrongdoing, but the truth is that a wide variety of acts committed by individuals in various positions can fall under the umbrella of white-collar crime.

 Another common misconception about people accused of these offenses is that alleged offenders typically walk away with little more than a slap on the wrist.
-Prosecutors in Florida aggressively seek harsh criminal penalties in these cases, and alleged offenders can be ordered to pay several thousands of dollars in fines and restitution to alleged victims.
+Prosecutors in Florida aggressively seek harsh criminal penalties in these cases, and a conviction can mean being ordered to serve time in jail or prison, be on probation, and be required to pay large sums of money in fines and restitution.

 Were you arrested or do you think that you could possibly be under investigation for allegedly committing a white-collar offense in Florida?
 Make sure that you have legal counsel before you say anything to the investigators handling your case.